Player Characters

 Quick Access Slots

 Not every object can be accessed with the same speed.
 A bedroll deep in a backpack might take a minute or two to take out, while a small flask of potion hanging from the backpack can be used almost immediately.
-This means only items in quick access slots can be used with use item special action.
+This means only items in quick access slots can be used with use item common action.

 Each player character has two quick access slots by default, and can place suitable items in them.
 Some containers might grant more slots, but a character can have 5 quick access slots at most.